Markandeya: Sapta Chiranjivi Stotram

-The mantra states that the remembrance of the eight immortals (Ashwatthama, Mahabali, Vyasa, Hanuman, Vibhishana, Kripa, Parashurama, and Markandeya) offers one freedom from ailments and longevity.
+The mantra states that the remembrance of the eight immortals, or the Chiranjivi (Ashwatthama, Mahabali, Vyasa, Hanuman, Vibhishana, Kripa, Parashurama, and Markandeya) offers one freedom from ailments and longevity.

 The Markandeya Purana

 The Markandeya Purana is one of the eighteen major Puranas of Hinduism.
 It is narrated by sage Markandeya himself to sage Jaimini and contains many topics such as cosmology, philosophy, theology, dharma, and karma.
 Detailed descriptions of sacred places and rituals are in this Purana as well.
 The Markandeya Purana presents Lord Shiva to be the supreme deity and includes many stories to show his divine virtues and characteristics.
 Moreover, it includes the Devi Mahatmya, which emphasizes goddess Durga's virtues such as her role as the embodiment of Shakti and her ability to destroy evil for the protection of her devotees.

 Appearance in the Mahabharata

 In the Markandeya-Samasya Parva in the Vana Parva of the Mahabharata, a conversation takes place between Markandeya and the oldest Pandava brother Yudhishthira.
 As a result of the game of dice in Hastinapur, the five Pandava brothers and their wife Draupadi are exiled into the forest for 12 years and one extra year in hiding.
 Traumatized by the events of the game of dice Yudhishthira felt restless and upset and wanted to find peace and guidance.
 He goes to sage Markandeya with many questions and concerns.
 Yudhishthira went to the right man for guidance, for the great sage had lived through and experienced the great deluge, which gave him a large perspective on life.
 As part of their conversation, Markendeya narrates to him the story of the great deluge and his incident with lord Vishnu.